 Compliance auditors are content when they can see:

 With Streams replication you can create a backup copy of a stream for producers and consumers to fail over to if the original stream goes offline.

 The non-Streaming and non big data things that you have to do for compliance are also riveting:

 Compliance is hard, so you need to make sure you get the lineage, auditing, and replication features from your big data systems; if it’s not there, then you have to build it yourself.
-MapR Streams helped hugely with this, and you also have to have compliant software processes and procedures.
+MapR Event Store helped hugely with this, and you also have to have compliant software processes and procedures.